XplaiNLP/xplainlp.github.io/content/research/Medical Data and Privacy/index.md

 url_source: ''
 url_video: ''
 ---
-Develop and utilise LLMs for proper anonymization of text-based medical records for open-source publishing LLM-based text anonymization of text data for various sensitive use cases for open-source publishing
+Develop and utilise LLMs for proper anonymization of text-based medical records for open-source publishing.
+LLM-based text anonymization of text data for various sensitive use cases for open-source publishing.